 There are a number of sub-studies associated with the main SPARE trial.
 The qualitative, or interview, study aims to evaluate patient response to trial information.
 A new qualitative sub-study has recently been initiated to examine communication between health professionals and people with invasive bladder cancer.
 The quality of life study will assess the impact of the randomised treatments on participants’ physical, emotional and social wellbeing.
 The biological samples study will examine tissue samples from surgical and biopsy specimens to investigate the biological mechanisms behind bladder cancer.

-Chief Investigator: Dr Robert Huddart, The Royal Marsden NHS Foundation Trust
+Chief Investigator: Professor Robert Huddart, The Royal Marsden NHS Foundation Trust

-Trial management contact: Rebecca Lewis - Senior Trial Manager, [email protected]
+Trial management contact: Rebecca Lewis - Clinical Trials Programme Manager, [email protected]

 Sponsor: The Institute of Cancer Research